CCI-Tools/viewer-demo/README.md

 Demonstrates the envisaged client-server approach for the ECT GUI based on web technology.

 Content:
-* backend: Python webservice that provides CCI data access and imaging generation and time series extraction
+* backend: Python webservice that provides CCI data access, image generation, and time series extraction at given lat/lon
 * frontend: Web GUI based on Electron, Cesium, plotly.js, jQuery UI, and Knockout